So you’ve filed a water damage claim with your insurance?

 • Only sanding and refinishing up to certain doorways but not paying for continuous flooring.

-• Hiring cheaper damage restoration companies that do not do quality work or lack expertise necessary to do the job.
+• Hiring cheaper damage rebuild companies that do not do quality work or lack expertise necessary to do the job.

 • Failing to remove cabinets for drying even when the drywall was has been damaged.

 What if my water insurance claim gets denied by my insurance company?

 There are several reasons insurance companies will deny water damage claims but the most common is due to what the insurance companies classify as a long-term leak.
 As mentioned previously, a leak is considered a long-term leak if it has occurred for a period of over 14 days.
 One way insurance companies look for long-term leaks is mold growth.
 Even though mold can grow within a 24 hour time frame, especially if hot water is involved and humidity is present, insurance companies may deny your claim if they find mold during the inspection process.
 This is one reason why having a licensed plumber inspect the area first and having photo and video documentation of the leak is important.

 When filing a water damage claim, it’s also important to note that not all kinds of water damage will be covered by your insurance.
 For instance water damage caused by floods, poor maintenance, or long-term leaks described above will not be covered by a homeowners policy.